peepal-tree-images

 Peepal tree, not only a tree but a sacred sign.
 India is a country where every major religion recognizes this power.

-The Sunday is considered the best day to worship this pillar.
+Sunday is considered as the day most suitable for prayer at the pillar.

 Lord Buddha received enlightenment at Bodh Gaya’s Peepal.
 Bodhi trees were named after this tree.
 Since then it represents knowledge and awakening.